The secret of persuasion is to induce the person to persuade him or herself.

 - Albert Einstein

 He who joyfully marches in rank and file has already earned my contempt.
-He has been given a large brain by mistake, since for him the spinal cord would suffice.
+He has been given a large brain by mistake, since for him

 - Albert Einstein